jeenuv/vimlook/readme.txt

     * Spawn a thread?
 Not sure if that's supported in VBA
     * Write and external VB/VB.Net script

- * Able to lauch a new mail from VIM?
  * Compose and send directly from VIM?
  * Make the formatting more intelligent and civilized.
 Possibly write a VIM function and assign to 'formatexpr'.
 It should take care of formatting